-The purpose of the Downtown Housing improvement grant is to encourage the improvement of residential units in mixed use buildings.
-This program is intended to create a mix of housing options in the Downtown area, as well increase the number of residential units in the County of Brant.
-This program is subject to the availability of services on-site to permit the improvement or development of residentialunits, to the satisfaction of the County of Brant.
+The purpose of the Downtown Housing improvement grant is to encourage the improvement of residential units in the upper storeys of mixed use buildings.
+This program is intended to create a mix of housing options in the Downtown area and increase the supply of residential units in the County of Brant.

 Only buildings in the Community Improvement Project Area shall be eligible for this grant.
-Further, the ground floor of the building must be used for non-residential uses (commercial) in accordance with the County of Brant's Zoning By-Law.
+Further, the ground floor of the building must be used for non-residential uses in accordance with the County's Zoning By-law.